HShanks19/PublicProjectRepo/README.md

-# Project 2 devops
+# DevOps Project

-## Deploying flask app
+## Deploying Flask Application

 ### Contents

 * Overview
 * Technologies
 * Jira
-* Github
-* Aws
-* subnet
+* GitHub
 * Terraform
+* AWS
 * Ansible
-* Docker
+* Docker and Docker Compose
 * Jenkins
+* Acheivements
-* what went well
+* Improvements
-* future additions
+* Acknowledgements

 ### Overview

-In this project we have deployed a simple python flask app using a ci pipeline using amazon web services (AWS) Using many different technologies we have been able to create a staging environment for developers to see if everything is working in the app before deploying to the production.
+In this project, we have built a CI/CD pipeline to deploye a simple python flask app using AWS.
+Using different technologies, we have been able to create a staging environment for developers to see if everything is working in the app before deploying to the production.

 ### Brief

 The application must:

 * Be deployed to a Virtual Machine for testing
-* Be deployed in a Docker Stack Using compose
+* Be deployed in a Docker Stack using Docker Compose
 * Make use of a managed Database solution

-### Technologies
+### Technology Stack

-Below is a list of technologies we used to deploy this application
+Technologies used in the development of our DevOps Pipeline:

 * Jira
 * Github
+* Terraform
 * AWS
-* RDS
-* EC2
-* Terraform
 * Ansible
 * Jenkins
 * Docker